jermbo/Talks/OpenSourceSoftware/ScratchYourOwnItch.md

 ### Boot Camps

+If you are not sure where to start, Boot Camps are a great kick in the pants.
+It's a crash corse to get you started on the right path.
+Boot Camps are the start of your journey.
+They are the dock master who unties your boat from the pier and nudges your boat into the open ocean.
+There is a lot more for you to do.

 ### Tutorials

+Keeping up with industry trends and standards is not unique to our industry.
+Doctors, nurses, massage therapists, psychiatrists, mechanics, all have to have continual education credits per year in order to keep their certification or license or insurance.

+The web industry has no set mandate, but do have to keep up.
+Tutorials are a great way to get a lot of information in a short amount of time.
+You can find one on any topic you are interested in.
+With as much depth as you are interested in.
+If you want just the basics, there is a YouTube video or blog article on it.
+If you need more in depth understanding, there are whole courses on various platforms on that topic.

 ### Beware of Tutorial Hell

+It's typically recommended to follow along with the tutorial and build the thing at the same time.
+Nothing better than seeing then doing.

+The problem comes in when you watch a tutorial, and don't see how to apply it to your projects.
+Or you watch tutorial after tutorial after tutorial and don't know how to get out of that.

+This is called Tutorial Hell.
+It's a downward spiral that will happen multiple times in your career.
+Especially when you are picking up something completely new.
+It's OK.
+Recognize when it's happening and start working your way out of it.

 ### Personal Projects

+The best way I get out of Tutorial Hell is by having personal projects.
+These projects do not need to be huge, grandiose, all encompassing project that is going to take over the world.
+Rather, smaller projects with a narrow focus that can be iterated on, rebuilt, redesigned, on a regular basis.
+It could be something that already exists.
+It just needs to be in your repository.

 #### Some Ideas

+* Personal Blog
+* Personal Inventor System
+* HoneyDo List
+* Personal Budget Tracker
+* Movie / Book / Game Suggestion List
+* Workout Tracker

 ### Playgrounds

+When working on client projects, you need to get the job done.
+It is hard to argue to use a new technology.
+Especially if it's new to you and your team.
+Offers no tangible improvement to your process or the end result.
+It offers an immature ecosystem, things like; plugins, pre-built solutions, examples, reference docs, tutorial articles and or videos.
+Or you are unaware of the "gotchas" due to lack of experience.

+These personal projects are great playgrounds for you to test these aspects.
+Your playground is a safe place to learn the "gotchas", figure out how mature the ecosystem is, and learn how to possibly train your team on this tech.

 ## History of SampleAPIs

 ### How it solved a problem